11 Magical Children’s Books to Celebrate Navratri, Durga Puja and Dussehra With Your Kids

 Beyond fun, these festivals teach important life lessons: courage, empathy, perseverance, and respect.

-Framing stories in age-appropriate ways allows children to understand morals and ethics naturally.
+Framing stories in age-appropriate ways enables children to naturally understand morals and ethics.

 In a world dominated by screens, storytelling during festivals bridges generations.